Propane Fuel Basics

 Interest in propane as an alternative transportation fuel stems mainly from its domestic availability, high-energy density, clean-burning qualities, and its relatively low cost.
 It is the world's third most common engine fuel and is considered an alternative fuel under the Energy Policy Act of 1992.

-When sold as vehicle fuel, propane can be a mixture of propane with smaller amounts of other gases.
-According to the Gas Processors Association's HD-5 specification for propane, it must consist of 90% propane, no more than 5% propylene, and 5% other gases, primarily butane and butylene.
-(See fuel properties)
+Autogas is a mixture of propane with smaller amounts of other gases.
+According to the Gas Processors Association's HD-5 specification for propane, it must consist of at least 90% propane, no more than 5% propylene, and 5% other gases, primarily butane and butylene.
+(See fuel properties.)

 Propane is stored onboard a vehicle in a tank pressurized to about 150 pounds per square inch—about twice the pressure of an inflated truck tire.
 Under this pressure, propane becomes a liquid with an energy density 270 times greater than the gaseous form.
-Propane has a higher octane rating than gasoline.
+Propane has a higher octane rating than gasoline, which can decrease engine knock.
 However, it has a lower Btu rating than gasoline, so it takes more fuel to drive the same distance.
 Propane's clean burning characteristics allow the engine to have increased service life.